woolman/woolman/README.md

-# woolman
+# Woolman CiviCRM Extension

-CiviCRM extension for customizations to woolman.org on Wordpress
+Customizations to woolman.org on Wordpress